hknd23/idcempy/README.md

    <img src="https://github.com/hknd23/idcempy/blob/main/graphics/ziopc_me.png?raw=true" width="500" height="300" />
 </p>

-`ordered_effects`creates a dataframe to obtain and illustrate the marginal effect of the ZIOP(C) model's outcome-stage covariates on change in the predicted probability of each ordered outcome category conditional on the lowest (zero) category observations being non-inflated.
-In the following example, `ordered_effects`allows users to calculate and illustrate via boxplots the change in the predicted probability (with 95% confidence intervals) of each ordered outcome category of the self-reported tobacco consumption outcome measure--that ranges from 0 to 3--when the dummy outcome-stage covariate 'gender_dum' changes from 0 to 1, conditional on zero-category observations being non-inflated.
+`ordered_effects`creates a dataframe that provides values to illustrate the marginal effect of the ZIOP(C) model's outcome-stage covariates on the first difference in the predicted probability of each ordered outcome category conditional on the zero-category observations being non-inflated.
+In the example below, `ordered_effects`provides and illustrate via boxplots (with 95% CIs) the first difference in the predicted probability (with 95% CIs) of each 0 to 3 ordered category of the tobacco consumption outcome when the dummy outcome-stage covariate 'gender_dum' changes from 0 to 1, conditional on zero-category observations being non-inflated.

 ```python
 ziopcgender_ordered = zmiopc.ordered_effects(ziopc_tob, 2)